Awaish-prog/openFabricAiTest/openfabricAITest.md

 * The "Customize Display" mode is activated, allowing the user to resize and relocate the prompt input, run button, and image box.
 * The resizing and relocation actions are reflected on the screen.
 * The changes are successfully applied and persisted when saved.

+### Test Case ID: TF003

+Test Case Name: Multiple Submissions with Unique Images

+Test Objective: Verify that the ArtFabric app can handle multiple submissions without issues, and each submission results in a unique image.

+Preconditions:

+* The ArtFabric app is accessible.
+* The user is logged into the application.

+Test Steps:

+* Input a valid prompt and submit.
+* Record the generated image.
+* Input a different valid prompt and submit.
+* Record the newly generated image.

+Expected Result:

+* Each submission produces a unique image based on the provided prompt.
+* The images generated from different prompts are distinct.
+* No errors or unexpected behavior occur during the multiple submission process.